AdmirBajric/AdmirBajric/README.md

-## 👋 Hello, I'm [Your Name]!
+## 👋 Hello, I'm Admir!

-I'm a passionate front-end developer with a keen eye for creating engaging and responsive user interfaces.
-My journey in the world of software development has been driven by a curiosity for crafting seamless user experiences and a love for turning creative ideas into functional code.
+I'm a passionate front-end developer with a strong proficiency in crafting delightful user interfaces using a variety of technologies.
+My journey in the world of software development has been driven by a curiosity for creating seamless user experiences and a love for turning creative ideas into functional code.

 ### 🚀 What I Do

-- **Front-End Development:** I specialize in building dynamic and interactive web applications using cutting-edge technologies such as HTML, CSS, and JavaScript.
+- **Front-End Development:** I specialize in building dynamic and interactive web applications using Angular, JavaScript, TypeScript, HTML, CSS, and SCSS.
 - **Responsive Design:** Ensuring that the user experience remains flawless across various devices is a top priority in my development process.
-- **User-Centric Approach:** I believe in putting the user first, emphasizing accessibility, usability, and a clean, intuitive design.
+- **Scrum Methodology:** I thrive in an agile environment, utilizing Scrum principles for effective collaboration and project management.
+- **Firebase Integration:** Leveraging the power of Firebase, I implement real-time database solutions and seamless authentication in my projects.
+- **RESTful API Development:** I design and consume RESTful APIs to connect front-end applications with back-end services.
+- **Material Design:** I incorporate Material Design principles to create modern and visually appealing interfaces.

 ### 💼 Professional Experience